pikapods/docs.pikapods.com/faq.md

 The first time you may be prompted to verify the server signature.
 So you can be certain to connect to the correct server in the future.

+## Accessing the pod's database
+Advanced users can directly access the database to make small edits or import/export data.
+To access the database, first *Enable Database Access* in the pod's settings.
+This will display a login link and password.

+**For improved security, please be sure to keep this feature disabled when not using it.**

 ## Adding new apps
 New apps are regularly being added.
 If your favorite app isn't available yet, you can suggest or vote for it on our [feedback](https://feedback.pikapods.com/) page.
 For an app to be suitable for PikaPods, it should roughly match those criteria: